Experience Tranquility and Beauty: Premier Bird Watching, Refuges, and Observatory's in NJ!

 32 Pleasant Plains Rd

 Great Swamp National Wildlife Refuge is made up of over 7,500 acres of different habitats, resting grounds, and feeding areas for approximately 245 species of birds.
-Yu can drive or walk along our 2-mile auto tour route on Pleasant Plains Road, which offers open vista opportunities to observe a variety of species, including northern harrier, woodcock, red-tailed hawk and bluebirds.
-Also along the drive, you can stop at the "Overlook," which looks out on one of the refuge impoundments.
-There you can observe waterfowl flying in the distance and if you are lucky, the occasional bald eagle.
+You can drive or walk along our 2-mile auto tour route on Pleasant Plains Road, which offers open vista opportunities to observe a variety of species, including northern harrier, woodcock, red-tailed hawk and bluebirds.
+Also along the drive, you can stop at the "Overlook," which looks out where you can observe waterfowl flying in the distance and if you are lucky, the occasional bald eagle.

 Wallkill River National Wildlife Refuge